 Donnellson Health Center is a small facility located in Donnellson, Iowa.
 Our grading system was not favorable to this facility, as we gave it an overall grade of F. This place does not seem to have any redeeming qualities.
-More information on this facility's category grades may be found below.
-Its best category was short-term care, which is addressed in the next paragraph.
+We would not blame you if you're ready to stop reading and find another facility.
+However, if you want to learn more about this nursing home's category grades, we will discuss short-term care in the next paragraph.

 Donnellson Health Center